We are ready to transition from fossil fuel to electric vehicles – CILT-Ghana | Ghana News Agency

 Participants had the opportunity to share and collaborate on solutions that would shape the future of their supply chains and distribution networks.

-Mr Amoamah said the management of Logistics was the backbone of the economic growth and that businesses needed efficient and effective mode to move goods and services across borders.
+Mr Amoamah said the management of Logistics was the backbone of economic growth and that businesses needed efficient and effective modes to move goods and services across borders.

 “It is incumbent therefore that the government continue with the improvement of logistics infrastructure such as roads & highways, ports, railways, and airports, for sustainable and balanced economic development,” he said.